Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 - __deflection__
   - Type: posfloat
-  - Description: Information about the extent of deflection of the horizontal shaking system.
+  - Description: Information about the extent of deflection or bending of the agitator from its original position of the horizontal shaking system.

 - __deflection_unit__
   - Type: string